vitiral/artifact_py/README.md

 - Design docs not being updated (run `artifact export --format md -i` to fix).
 - A link being found in code that does not have the `doc_url` prefixed.
   (i.e. artifact expects links in code to look like `myurl.com/design#REQ-foo`)

+## Multi-project designs (SPC-design.multi) {#SPC-design.multi}
+> Not yet implemented, design phase only

+Artifact's previous design fell short of supporting multiple different designs, especially at scale.
+This rewrite/reimainging immagines the following principles:

+- Designs for a "module/package/submodule/etc" are contained within a single file.
+  This links to a "small" amount of source code for that design and are specified in the `artifact` attribute in that file.
+- Linking to other design files can be done via a "references" object in the settings.
+  They are specified like `other_design: path/to/other/file`
+- Inline links will then be auto-generated so that you can use `[other_design#SPC-foo]` to link to other documents.
+    - Specified and tested ratios are not affected by these links.

+Because the designs are only _linked_ together (not dependent on eachother for completion ratios), each design can be calculated independently and it's metadata serialized so that other projects can link to it.

+In this way, multi-file

 ## Unit Tests {#SPC-design.tst-unittests}